 Operating segments are reported in a manner consistent with the internal reporting provided to the Board.
 The Board considers that the Company's activities comprise a single operating and reporting segment, as defined under IFRS 8.
 The Board reviews the performance of the Company by reference to total results against budget.
-The profit measures used are adjusted EBITDA, operating profit and profit for the year.
+The measures used are adjusted EBITDA, operating profit or loss and profit or loss for the year.
 No differences exist between the basis of preparation of the performance measures used by management and the figures in the Company's financial information.